l0wigh/Soluna/DOCUMENTATION.md

 - fst: `(fst lst)` get the first element of a list.
 - rst: `(rst lst)` get the list without the first element.
 - map: `(map func lst)` will return a new list based on the result of the function applied to every element of the list.
+- filter: `(map func lst)` will return a new list containing only the elements that returns true inside the function passed in argument.
 - write: `(write "Hello World !")` will write the expression (not only string) passed in argument.
 - writeln: `(writeln "Hello World !")` same as before, but will add a newline char at the end.